JohnnySusp/LegalFedLLM/README.md

 - ignores fabricated dataset metadata supplied by a round-creation request;
 - snapshots both files for the specific round.

-When no real dataset is configured, the existing Step-0 fixture path remains available.
+When no real dataset is configured, the deterministic mock fixture path remains available.
 In that mode, the round request supplies mock dataset metadata and the reference-dataset download endpoint returns `204 No Content`.